mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 {{<img src="verify-syntax.jpg">}}

-Automated checks should be part of your team's normal review workflow.
-Mature software teams have a cultural understanding that a review starts after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).
+Automated checks should be part of your team's normal workflow.
+The review begins only after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).

 If your team is woefully misguided and refuses to invest in continuous integration, automate these checks yourself by adding [git pre-commit hooks](https://www.atlassian.com/git/tutorials/git-hooks), linters, and formatters to your development environment.
 This ensures that your code doesn't go out for review until it matches your team's style and passes your automated checks.